Doing Participation in Museums and Archives: The Design and Enactment of Collaboration between Publics and Institutions

-A PhD project investigating youth engagement and participation in museums and archives from the perspective of the user.
+A PhD project investigating participation in museums and archives from the perspective of the user.

 About the project

-The relationship between museums and archives and their audiences is being mediated by digital technology in new ways.
-Technology is changing not only where and how audiences interact with museum content, but also what they do with it, and what museum and archives collect and exhibit.
-From an institutional perspective, the opportunities and challenges of new avenues for engagement are just beginning to be mapped in the research.
-Even less is known about what this kind of participation means for users.
+The relationship between museums and archives and their audiences is being understood, and mediated by digital technology, in new ways.
+The “participatory turn” in museum and archival practice is changing what museums collect and exhibit, but also where and how audiences interact with content from institutions, and what audiences do with that content.
+From an institutional perspective, the opportunities and challenges of these new venues for engagement are just beginning to be mapped in the research.
+Even less is known about what different kinds of participatory activities means for users.

-The research will be conducted during a four-year PhD fellowship (2016-2020) in the Department of Education at the University of Oslo, and is part of the nationally financed research project, “Cultural Heritage Mediascapes: Innovation in Knowledge and Mediation Practices.”
+The project is being conducted during a four-year PhD fellowship (2016-2020) in the Department of Education at the University of Oslo, and is part of the nationally financed research project, “Cultural Heritage Mediascapes: Innovation in Knowledge and Mediation Practices.”

 See the Cultural Heritage Mediascpes project pages for more details: www.uv.uio.no/iped/english/research/projects/mediascapes.